-No dice: Steelers aren't at their best yet and they know it
+No dice: Steelers aren't at their best yet, and they know it

 PITTSBURGH -- In the first half Sunday, back-to-back touchdown celebrations involving receivers and an imaginary dice game signaled a much-anticipated explosion for the Pittsburgh Steelers' offense.

-By the fourth quarter, Le'Veon Bell let out a long sigh after hitting a sea of purple for no gain, the sideline looked sluggish and promising drives ended in field goals.
+By the fourth quarter, Le'Veon Bell let out a long sigh after hitting a sea of purple for no gain, the sideline looked sluggish, and promising drives ended in field goals.

 Not many expected the Steelers' rebuilt defense to outshine the other side of the ball through two games, but that's the reality during Pittsburgh's 2-0 start and a 26-9 win over the Minnesota Vikings.